Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_ef_curiosity_v2/pic32mzef_web_photo_frame/readme.md

 ----

 ## Description:
-> This tutorial is intended to show how to create a web-enabled digital photo frame from scratch using MPLAB Harmony 3 and the MPLAB Code Configurator (MCC) with Harmony 3.
+> This application shows how to create a web-enabled digital photo frame using Harmony 3 under MPLAB Code Configurator (MCC).
 > The application uses:
 > Legato Graphics library to display images from an SD Card to a WQVGA display
 > TCP/IP Stack to enable a Web Server to show images into a Web Browser